Andyshome/school/README.md

 Issus
 -------
-If you have any problems, please submit a Issue in our program, we will answer it as soos as possible.
+If you have any problems, please submit a Issue in our program, we will answer it as soon as possible.